Houston Maritime Law Attorney

 If an injury was caused or contributed to by an unsafe condition aboard a vessel, then the injured party may be entitled to recovery under an unseaworthiness claim.
 A vessel owner is obligated to provide a seaworthy vessel to all who board his vessel.
 This includes maintaining the safety of the whole of the vessel and all its fixtures and fittings.
 Maintaining a safe environment includes adequately manning, equipping, and supplying the vessel.
 Proper manning involves the duty to provide a properly trained crew.
 The vessel must be supplied for the job requirements, and equipment must work in a safe manner.
 If any of these conditions do not exist and in some way contribute to your injury, you could file a negligence claim.
 There is a long list of possible events and oversights that often lead to unnecessary injury:

 - Falling overboard

 - Injured during boarding or leaving a rig or vessel

 - Falling and lifting injuries

 Injuries resulting from these events are often preventable and the direct result of a negligent action.
-If you’ve been injured or a loved one has died as the result of an injury, call the offices of Brian White as soon as possible.
+If you’ve been injured or a loved one has died as the result of an injury, call Brian White & Associates as soon as possible.
 We will assist you by fully informing you of your rights to recover damages and receive the best medical care available.

 Aggressively Protecting Seamen’s Rights